vinitrshah03/Network-Packet-Analyzer/README.md

 # PRODIGY_CS_05
 Network Packet Analyzer

-This is a simple python tool used to sniff packets of mainly TCP and UDP protocols and capture their ip addresses, port numbers and protocol type.
+This is a simple python tool used to sniff packets of mainly TCP and UDP protocols and capture their ip addresses, port numbers, protocol type and the payload data in the each packet.
 It by default captures for 10 seconds and stores the captured packet data in the file every 1 second for regular updates.

 DISCLAIMER: This tool has been developed only for educational purposes and the developer of this tool does not encourage any type of unethical use of this tool.
 The developer is not responsible or take responsibility for any sort of misuse of the tool by any person.